University Nondiscrimination Statement

 CSD Commitment

-The faculty, students and staff at The University of Iowa, Department of Communication Sciences and Disorders are committed to dismantling structures that oppress marginalized communities.
-We will continue to engage in cultural responsivity in areas of research, teaching, and clinical practice by valuing what is unique in each encounter regardless of ability, age, marital or familial status, religion, sexual orientation, gender identity, race, national origin, or socioeconomic status.
-We commit to this journey by continuing to learn, listen, discuss, and make changes to increase and support minoritized communities in our professions.
+The faculty, students and staff at The University of Iowa, Department of Communication Sciences and Disorders are committed to fostering and promoting a welcoming and respectful work, academic, and/or clinical environment where people from all backgrounds and perspectives feel welcomed and appreciated.
+We work to engage in cultural responsivity in areas of research, teaching, and clinical practice by valuing what is unique in each encounter regardless of ability, age, marital or familial status, religion, sexual orientation, gender identity, race, national origin, or socioeconomic status.
+We commit to this journey by continuing to learn, listen, discuss, and make changes to increase and support all communities in our professions.

 Student Efforts

-We wish to highlight our department’s outstanding student body, who are recognized as leaders in the College in promoting DEI.
+We wish to highlight our department’s outstanding student body, who are recognized as leaders in the College in promoting Belonging and Inclusion.

 • In 2020, our students independently formed a weekly, virtual anti-racism meeting.
 This student-led and faculty attended meeting includes presentations, discussions, suggested readings, and specific advocacy actions.